Skip to main content

 • ensure stairs have clearly visible musings, good handrails, and suitable balustrades

-• ensure that the rise and going of each step in the stair is consistent in size throughout of the flight
+• ensure that the “rise” and “going” on each step in the stair are consistent in size throughout the flight

 • ensure that any applied slip-resistant nosing does not create a tripping or heel-catch hazard